Yordan Alvarez Player Props: Astros vs. Giants

 Yordan Alvarez At The Plate

-- Alvarez is batting .300 with two homers during his last games and is riding a five-game hitting streak.

-- In 77.3% of his 22 games this season, Alvarez has picked up at least one hit.
-He's also had three multi-hit games.

-- He has hit a long ball in 27.3% of his games this season, and 6.1% of his trips to the dish.
+- Looking at the 23 games he has played this season, he's homered in six of them (26.1%), and in 5.9% of his trips to the dish.

-- Alvarez has driven home a run in 13 games this season (59.1%), including more than one RBI in 36.4% of his games and producing three or more of his team's runs on four occasions..
+- Alvarez has had an RBI in 13 games this year (56.5%), including eight multi-RBI outings (34.8%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.